Relational Leadership Coaching For Women

 This Is Where My Coaching Comes In

-I work with women leaders and emerging leaders who are done accommodating their way to influence—and ready to learn how to lead as themselves, with clarity and integrity.
+I work with women leaders and emerging leaders who are done accommodating or mimicking "leadership" styles that don't truly resonate—and who are ready to learn how to lead as themselves, with clarity and integrity.

 This isn't about copying a style of leadership.
 It's not about "executive presence" performance or replicating the control-and-demand model you've seen in male-dominated spaces.